 Believe it or not, some home renovations decrease home values.
 What’s one person’s paradise could be another person’s purgatory.
 While most renovations add value to homes, there are a few improvements to avoid.
 In fact, certain investments could decrease your home’s value.
-That’s why it’s essential to think before spending money on upgrades or renovations to your home that don’t boost its desirability and market value.
-If your goal is to sell it quickly and maximize profits, you’ll need to invest in projects with mass appeal rather than fit your personal preferences.
-Steer clear of the following pre-listing home renovation investments so that every dollar spent on home improvements returns a profit, not a loss!
+That’s why it’s essential to plan ahead with home improvements.
+Think before spending money on upgrades or renovations to your home that don’t boost its desirability and market value.
+If your goal is to sell it quickly and maximize profits, you’ll want to play it safe with home improvement projects.
+Invest in projects with mass appeal rather than those that fit your personal preferences.
+Steer clear of the following pre-listing home renovation investments that decrease home value so that every dollar spent on home improvements returns a profit, not a loss!

 Home renovations that decrease home values

 If you live in a tropical oasis and your home is the only one in the neighborhood without a pool, by all means, invest in one!
 However, a pool isn’t a worthwhile addition if your home doesn’t fit that bill.
 Not only are they costly (to tens of thousands of dollars), but they don’t necessarily increase demand.
 The majority of homebuyers want homes that are low-maintenance and inexpensive to maintain.
 And millennial home buyers typically have less to spend.
 A pool is often seen as too much commitment or liability.
 Therefore, pools don’t increase home values, given the massive initial investment they require.